Why Did Café del Mar in Cartagena Close and What Replaced It?

 In that imaginary perfect world, a really cool cultural space with historic markers, perhaps where you could still enjoy a much more reasonably priced drink, tinto, ice cream, or raspao might take its place.

 I will say that most of the walls and the Castillo San Felipe are in much better shape than I remember when I arrived in Cartagena, so maybe ETCAR can succeed in maintaining the space themselves.
-Still, I can’t say I’ll be shocked to find a mostly abandoned area with litter, old, tattered or no flags, and some whiffs of urine to go with the sunset in a few years.

-Perhaps a happy medium is something akin to what the Plaza de la Trinidad has become.
+Or if this effort fails, maybe the area can become something akin to what the Plaza de la Trinidad in Getsemaní has become.

 I guess if it includes some historical markers, I’ll live with that and hopefully even get to enjoy a decently priced drink with some decently tasteful music.

 What do you think about Café del Mar’s closure?
+Have you visited the new Baluarte Santo Doming – ETCAR aka “People’s Baluarte?”

 Let me know in the comments.